 When you truly go through the process of setting meaningful goals, and setting yourself up with the right process to achieve that goal, you are so much more likely to be met with success.

 I am going to let you in on a little secret.
-The main goal that I outlined in 2020?
+The main goal that I outlined last year?
 I did not achieve it.
 I didn’t even come close.

 And it isn’t because there was something wrong with me AT ALL.
 It was because it was, quite simply, the wrong goal for me.

-What I did accomplish in 2020, though, was nothing short of extraordinary, and I am so proud of myself for doing it!
+What I did accomplish, though, was nothing short of extraordinary, and I am so proud of myself for doing it!

 So what did I do?
 And how did I do it?
-And how can YOU do the same for yourself in 2021?
+And how can YOU do the same for yourself?